gaohey/wordle-extension/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to the NYT Wordle team for creating such an engaging game
-- Special thanks to all contributors and users who help improve this tool

 ---
-Made with ❤️ by Yian He
+Made with by Yian He